Open consultation

 Completing the AIME self-assessment

 The assessment should be completed by an individual or individuals who have wide-reaching knowledge of an organisation’s governance practices.
-For example, a CTO or software engineer may have relevant expertise for answering more technical questions, whilst involving your AI Ethics Officer or HR Business Manager may also be helpful, if you have colleagues with these roles or similar in your organisation.
+For example, a chief technology officer (CTO) or software engineer may have relevant expertise for answering more technical questions.
+You may also find it helpful to involve an AI ethics officer or HR business manager, if you have colleagues with these roles or similar in your organisation.

 How to complete the AIME self-assessment